briandrum/codes.forchagrin.com/_chapters/chapter-711-peddlers-and-canvassers.md

 have ten (10) days after the receipt of such notice to appeal such refusal or revocation.
-Such appeals shall be perfected by filing a written notice of the appeal with the Mayor; thereupon, the applicant shall have not less than ten (10) days’ notice of the date and place of the hearing.
+Such appeals shall be perfected by filing a written notice of the appeal with the Mayor; thereupon, the applicant shall have not less than ten (10) days' notice of the date and place of the hearing.
 The Mayor shall have the power, after such hearing, to either affirm or overrule the decision of the Chief of Police.
 The Mayor shall cause notice of the decision to be transmitted to the applicant or licensee by certified mail within thirty (30) days of the